ghorwin/SIM-VICUS/CONTRIBUTING.md

 The repository basically includes several distinct software packages (and some utility scripts, and build system tools, and and and..).
 But the central pieces are:

-* **NandradSolver**, a command line multi-zone building and thermohygraulic network model solver
+* **NandradSolver**, a command line multi-zone building and thermo-hydraulic network model solver
 * **SIM-VICUS**, the graphical user interface for NANDRAD (and potentially other solvers/tools)
 * **NandradFMUGenerator**, a user interface (with automatition-via-command-line) for generating FMUs from NANDRAD projects